profeg/IntelliJGettersInspections/Readme.md

-#Set of inspections for IntelliJIdea IDE.
+#Set of inspections for a IntelliJIdea IDE.

 ##Just now, this set contains four inspections:
 * Check for name of a boolean property getter